samihaTasnim/website/README.md

-My personal website built with Next.js and Tailwindcss.
-[Visit it](https://samihatasnim.is-a.dev/)
+My personal website built with Astro and Tailwindcss.
+[Visit it](https://samt.vercel.app/)